Nassim-Saboundji/ComicRepository/README.md

 Here are the various routes that can be used:

+*Get /comics *

-**Get /comics ** : will display all the comics that are currently uploaded to the comic repository. you'll get as an example :
+will display all the comics that are currently uploaded to the comic repository. you'll get as an example :
 ```
 [
   {